alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/mvvm-and-focus-listview-element-with-complex-template.md

 * ***Figure 1***: The problem: focusing a textbox of the usercontrol does not select the item of the ListView.*

-I could solve this problem with a little bit of Code Behind, but this is not MVVM style, and moreover is not maintainable because I want that logic to be declared only in one part of my project and reused in multiple views and I want a way to tell declaratively with XAML â€œHey, when this textbox got focus, select the listviewItem that contains itâ€.
+I could solve this problem with a little bit of Code Behind, but this is not MVVM style, and moreover is not maintainable because I want that logic to be declared only in one part of my project and reused in multiple views and I want a way to tell declaratively with XAML *Hey, when this textbox got focus, select the listviewItem that contains it*.
 I absolutely need to know selected element because I have logic on it to be done on the ViewModel and I want to keep at minimum the Code behind.

 The solution is AttachedBehaviors; after a little browsing on the internet I find some hint to solve my problem.
 The solution is in this class.